ISA reference page

 2. Split up the instruction input.

-• The instruction formats are documented on the ISA page.
+• There is only one format, documented on the ISA page.

-• Use splitters to split the instruction into all possible unique fields.
+• Use a splitter to split the instruction into its fields.

 • The “fan out” is how many pieces to split the value into.

-• After splitting you should have one of each of these:
+• After splitting you should have these fields:

 3. Decode the opcodes.